zli12321/Vision-Language-Models-Overview/README.md

 # Awesome-VLM-Papers-And-Models
 A most Frontend Collection and survey of vision-language model papers, and models GitHub repository

 Below we compile *awesome* papers and model and github repositories that
-- **evaluate** Large Language Models (LLMs) from a perspective of Social Science.
-- **align** LLMs from a perspective of Social Science.
-- employ LLMs to **facilitate research, address issues, and enhance tools** in Social Science.
+- **State-of-the-Art VLMs** Collection of VLMs from 2022-2024.
+- **applications** applications of VLMs in embodied AI, robotics, etc.
+- **evaluate** VLM benchmarks and corresponding link to the works
 - contribute **surveys**, **perspectives**, and **datasets** on the above topics.

-The above taxonomies are by no means orthogonal.
-For example, evaluations require simulations.
-We categorize these papers based on our understanding of their focus.
-This collection has **a special focus on Psychology and Human Values**.

 Welcome to contribute and discuss!